 As Editor-in-Chief of BIZCATALYST 360°, I’ve come to realize over time that one can skillfully edit and publish or one can skillfully write, as little time exists to do both to an acceptably high standard.
 However, from time to time I’ve been inspired by a series of first-hand encounters, observations (or perhaps frustration) to put my candid thoughts to paper My last Article (below) inspired in this manner correlates well with the essay that follows here.

 Whether it be an opportune mix of luck, skill, being “in the right place at the right time” or simply abundant blessings, I’ve enjoyed more than my fair share of professional success.
-Success defined broadly as career trajectory, economic security, accelerated retirement (independence) and quite simply, the ability to choose how, where, when and with whom to spend my non-renewable time.
-Along the way, I’ve often been a flattered recipient of the following question, posed by friends, colleagues, subordinates, mentees, interviewers and beyond in search of the elusive “secret” to success; What’s your secret to success?
+Success is defined broadly as career trajectory, economic security, accelerated retirement (independence), and quite simply, the ability to choose how, where, when, and with whom to spend my non-renewable time.
+Along the way, I’ve often been a flattered recipient of the following question, posed by friends, colleagues, subordinates, mentees, interviewers, and beyond in search of the elusive “secret” to success; What’s your secret to success?

 –George Bernard Shaw

 While most would expect a typical response along the lines of college education, hard work, long hours, etc. – all of which are important of course (although no college degree for me) the answer remains as basic, fundamental, and simple as it is surprising.
 And it’s one that became increasingly apparent and important to my career as the years flew by. – a characteristic that more often than not, distinguished me – and consequently my teams and business units from the rest.
 That characteristic?
 Professional Etiquette.
 What do I mean by that?

 Professional etiquette is an unwritten code of conduct regarding the interactions among the members in a business setting.
 When proper professional etiquette is used, all involved are able to feel more comfortable, and things tend to flow more smoothly.